Iamvivek-gupta/interview/system.Design.md

 1. **Use Prepared Statements**: These ensure that SQL code and data are separated, preventing attackers from injecting malicious code.
 2. **Validate and Sanitize Inputs**: Always check and clean user inputs to remove any potentially harmful code.
 3. **Use Stored Procedures**: These can help control the SQL code that gets executed.
-4. **Enforce Least-Privilege Access**: Limit database permissions to only what's necessary for each user¹²³.
+4. **Enforce Least-Privilege Access**: Limit database permissions to only what's necessary for each user.

 # testing Stubs
 Stubs in software testing are programs or routines that simulate the behavior of software components or modules.
 When a particular component or module is missing or still under development, stubs step in to temporarily replace these yet-to-be-developed components.
 They allow testing to proceed in parallel with development, ensuring that applications run smoothly and efficiently1.